Vinegar Installation

 - Graphics: OpenGL 4.4 capable

-The following requirements are recommended for a smoother experience:
+The following requirements are recommended for an optimal experience:

 - Memory: 8 GB RAM